tuommii/scoreboard/README.md

-# Scoreboard
+# (WIP) Scoreboard
-Simple score tracker for golf and disc golf.
+> Simple score tracker for golf and disc golf.
 WIP.
 Made with *Go* & *Vue.js*

+## Motivation

-I wrote this so that the accountant can be switched in the middle of the game.
+It seems no one wants to be an accountant when we are playing so I wrote this so that the accountant can be switched in the middle of the game.

 Live demo: https://games.miikka.xyz/